Happy Plastic Free July!

 The world over is falling out of love with plastic.
-Under heightened environmental awareness and public pressure, governments are banning single-use plastics, most recently Canada with a move to ban all single-use plastics by 2022.
+If you're like us, you have your favorite reusable coffee cup, water bottle, and produce bags and have adopted a habit to refuse plastic straws.
+These are simple acts in which we can incorporate sustainability into our day-to-day.
+Under heightened environmental awareness and public pressure, governments are stepping up.
+Canada, for example, has a move to ban all single-use plastics by 2022.

 “I realized the plastic food wrap I was using looked nothing like the peel nature wrapped my fresh food in,” explains Toni.
 “Every peel found in nature protects from light, air, and moisture.
 Most importantly, peels breathe!”